 Withdrawing from a Course After the Late Drop Deadline

 After the late drop deadline, students may drop from a course by the final withdrawal deadline.
 Courses dropped after the late drop deadline, and by the Monday prior to the last day of classes each semester, will be recorded on the transcript with the notation “W” (withdrawal).
 The W is a permanent mark and will remain on the transcript even if the student repeats the course.
 Students are charged full tuition for individual courses from which they withdraw.
-The Registration Adjustment form must be completed by the student and signed by his or her GS advisor by the specified final withdrawal deadline.
+The Registration Adjustment form must be completed by the student and approved by his or her GS advisor by the specified final withdrawal deadline.